New! Announcing support for images

 Computer vision algorithms are only as good as the labeled data they're trained on.
 As a result, our official models can only predict the species that are included in the labeled training data we had available.
 Luckily, Zamba Cloud is a quick learner!

-If you able to gather labeled videos of your species of interest, you can pass those to Zamba Cloud and train a new model to identify your species.
-We recommend having at least 100 labeled videos of a species to retrain a model.
+If you are able to gather labeled images or videos of your species of interest, you can pass those to Zamba Cloud and train a new model to identify your species.
+We recommend having at least 100 labeled images or videos of a species to retrain a model.

-The retraining process starts with one of an official model, which has already learned from thousands of hours of camera trap footage.
+The retraining process starts with one of the official models, which has already learned from thousands of hours of camera trap footage.
 The model then continues training on the new data that you've provided.

 For example, say that you want to identify ostriches specifically (who wouldn't?
 They're huge!).
 Our official model can identify "Large flightless bird," but that also includes things like emus.
-If you provide new labeled videos of "ostriches" specifically, the model will be able to combine its existing knowledge of how to identify all large flightness birds with the new information about how to distinguish ostriches from other species.
+If you provide new labeled media files of "ostriches" specifically, the model will be able to combine its existing knowledge of how to identify all large flightless birds with the new information about how to distinguish ostriches from other species.

 We're always looking for partners who can share their data to help us improve the accuracy on current species detection as well as expand to new species.